 Alert workflow rules

-Red Canary's Alert Workflow Rules let you create custom ingest rules and define the actions Red Canary takes in response to alerts.
+Red Canary's Alert Workflow Rules let you create custom ingest rules and define the actions we take in response to alerts.
 You can filter alert data as it comes into Red Canary and make updates to the actions you want taken when alerts are detected.
 From here, Red Canary evaluates the Alert Workflow Rules and applies the designated changes when an alert matches the specified criteria.

 By using the synchronization capability via API in the third-party source platform, Red Canary can deliver updates on the alerts to your third-party source platform.
 This allows us to provide comments and status changes for these alerts.
 In addition, Red Canary can close alerts that are determined to be non-threatening.
 This functionality isn’t available for alert sources that don’t support state synchronization and auto-commenting functionalities.
 In addition, for these features to work, there must be a built connection between Red Canary and your third-party security platform.